YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 *About U-101...* being able to close the distance with the enemy drastically lowers the chance to physically miss the target, but it is also somewhat suicidal if she's not equipped with a Snorkel.
 Not that it matters much.
 *About U-110...* COMMENCE RNG FIESTA!
 Or don't, the buffs are minimal and there's no guarantee you'll get the ones you want when you actually need them.
 Still better than 556 though.
 *About U-522...* the call-in from across the map is a bit of a meme since you can move your fleet around anyway, but the extra O2 is just enough to let her skip Snorkels in favour of another Oxytorp.
-*About U-556...* yes, having someone reach critical HP is a terrible condition, and now she's not the only option for a full KMS fleet anymore she's the worst sub in the game.
-Sorry.
+*About U-556...* yes, having someone reach critical HP is a terrible condition for a barrage and there is no real upside to it.
 *About all of them...* their barrages are semi-homing, just like regular acoustic torps.
 Have fun.

 #### ![SS](/Images-for-the-Guide/I-19Chibi.png "I-19") ![SS](/Images-for-the-Guide/I-56Chibi.png "I-56") ![SS](/Images-for-the-Guide/I-168Chibi.png "I-168") - [IJN I-19](https://azurlane.koumakan.jp/I-19), [IJN I-56](https://azurlane.koumakan.jp/I-56), [IJN I-168](https://azurlane.koumakan.jp/I-168)